It’s Not as Bad as You Might Think

 The reality is the stock market is just a group of companies making goods or services people need and want.
 If they can make a profit on what they do, the value of their stock will rise over time.
 The price of a stock follows the profits of the company it represents.
 Not every day, not every quarter, but over time.

 Since the bottom of the 2008-2009 recession, the stock market has returned nearly 300% to those who were patient.
 That’s just over 14% per year.
 With all the bad news that we’ve had over the past 10 years, how is it possible that companies could have been so profitable?

 Let me start with the most obvious reason.
-In 2007, Apple came out with a new technology they called the iPhone.
+In 2007, Apple came out with a new technology - the iPhone.
 Since then, smartphones have been adopted at such a rate that even our preteens can’t survive without them.
-The efficiencies that nearly every worker, from the CEO to the delivery person have gained with their smartphone are incredible.
-Reports are created, shared, edited and presented all via a mobile device.
+The efficiencies that nearly every worker, from the CEO to the delivery person have gained with their smartphones are incredible.
+Reports are created, shared, edited, and presented all via a mobile device.

 A CEO can manage the many aspects of his business at the touch of a screen.
-When he has a meeting across the country it takes him minutes to book his flight and travel arrangements.
-A task that took much longer in the past.
-When he lands, he can request an Uber on his phone and know the second it pulls up to get him to the next meeting.
+When he has a meeting across the country it takes him minutes to book his flight and travel arrangements - a task that took much longer in the past.
+When he lands, he can request an Uber on his phone and knows the second it pulls up to get him to the next meeting.
 While on route, he can have video/phone calls with those who need a face to face meeting, but not a handshake.

 A farmer can monitor his crops using mobile technology and drones.
 He can pinpoint the need for fertilizer or herbicide and deploy them using the drone.
 With the right equipment, he can even run his tractors and irrigation from the comfort of his home office or wherever else he might be working that day.